gitleaks/gitleaks/scripts/python/README.md

 #### Script: "run_gitleaks_org_repos.py"

-Useg this script to run gitleaks on an organization's private and public repositories:
+Use this script to run gitleaks on an organization's private and public repositories:

 >for repo in self.GH_ORG.get_repos("visibility=all"):